Stock-News-Monitoring-Program/Final_Version_With_Notifications/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-We have built a software application that allows registered users to track pricing information about their selected stocks, as well as to stay up-to-date with the financial news most relevant to those tracked stocks.
+We have built a Flask-based web application that allows registered users to track pricing information about their selected stocks, as well as to stay up-to-date with the financial news most relevant to those tracked stocks through integration with external APIs.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>